-Donegal Intercultural Platform are developing and delivering an inclusion-focused action-research pilot project (In-Step) targeting young people 15-25 living in International Protection settings and in Ukrainian refugee accommodation with the aim to create the conditions for greater inclusion of migrant youth in community, faith and recreational initiatives.
+Donegal Intercultural Platform have delivered an inclusion-focused action-research pilot project (In-Step) targeting young people 15-25 living in International Protection settings and in Ukrainian refugee accommodation with the aim of creating the conditions for greater inclusion of migrant youth in community, faith and recreational initiatives.

 Read the report here: tightspaces